andaziemele/eportfolio/rmpp.md

 #### Unit 2
-**Research Questions, the Literature Review and the Research Proposal**
+**Research Questions, the Literature Review and the Research Proposal** This unit, including the prescribed reading, prepared me for the commencement of my literature review summative, whilst the collaborative discussions were ongoing.

 **Artefacts produced:**
 - First peer response in Collaborative Discussion 1: [Link](https://github.com/andaziemele/rmpp_module/tree/main/Unit_2/collab_disc_1_peer_response_1.pdf)